Accounting & Finance

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Accounting and Finance, too.
+Accounting and Finance appeals to people across the globe.
 About 12.4% of those with this major are international students.

 How Much Do Accounting & Finance Majors Make?